Key takeaways

 Who competes with Ako?

-Lindy, Pulsed (personal agents), Viktor, Spacebot (team agents).
+Lindy, OpenClaw, Pulsed (personal agents), Viktor, Spacebot, Manus (team agents).

 Executive Summary

 Ako positions itself around a compelling metaphor: "Hire an AI employee for your team."
-Rather than framing AI as a tool or assistant, Ako frames it as a team member — someone you onboard, who learns your processes, and who takes on real work.
-Very early stage with limited public information.
+Rather than framing AI as a tool or assistant, Ako frames it as a team member — one with its own email address, Slack presence, and WhatsApp number, that you onboard, that learns your processes, and that takes on real work.
+Since our February 2026 profile, Ako has moved from a sparse landing page to an early-access product with public pricing, a published integration list, and a stated model stack (Anthropic, Google Gemini, ElevenLabs) [ako-website] [ako-pricing].

 | Attribute | Value |